March 31, 2006 (Reviewed May 1 2019)

-- Monitor the team discussion area — if you are using this type of tool —and leave messages indicating that the group seems to be proceeding appropriately and that you stand ready to answer any questions they may have.
-Or, if very little has been posted, you can email the team asking how things are proceeding and if they are encountering any barriers or have any questions.
-There are useful team tools within Blackboard that enable you to monitor and track team participation and activity.
+- Monitor the team discussion area — if you are using this type of tool —and leave supportive and encouraging messages and a reminder that you are a resource if they have questions.
+If it is obvious that little is going on, you can email the team asking how things are proceeding and if they are encountering any barriers or have any questions.
+There are useful team tools within most LMS systems that help you monitor team participation and activity.

 - Provide reminders of the schedule using a milestones approach.
-Something to the effect of the following is often useful: “We are now half way through the time allotted for the project so you should have completed the following…” Or “The team plan is due by Friday of next week so you should have met with your team and have a draft of your sections underway. ”
+Something like this is often useful: “We are now half way through the project time so you should have completed the following…” Or “The team plan is due by Friday of next week so be sure you havesmet with your team and have a draft of your sections underway. ”

-One of the principles for facilitating online projects is to provide enough instructor presence to remind team members that their activities and progress are not invisible to you, the faculty member, and yet not provide so much presence that the project shifts from being team-led to being instructor-led.
-You want to provide sufficient help so that the students are successful, but not provide more help and presence than their level of maturity and experience suggests is needed.
+One of the principles for facilitating online projects is to provide enough instructor presence to remind team members that their activities and progress are visible to you, and yet not provide so much presence that the project shifts from being team-led to being instructor-led.
+You want to provide sufficient help so that the students are successful, but not provide more help and presence than their level of maturity and experience requires.

 It is easy for students to get lost in the process of group work, especially with larger groups.
-It is helpful if one of the roles of the team members is that of project or group manager who helps to direct the project and monitors that each student is working on their particular role or responsibility and doesn’t get lost.
+It is helpful if one of the roles of the team members is that of project manager who monitors how each student is managing their particular responsibilits.
 This is a good leadership role.

 5. What communication and presentation tools work best for students when working on projects? – Email, chat, phone, discussion areas, teamwork areas, etc.

 Online asynchronous teamwork can bog a group down.
-When learners are communicating within their teams, the faster the communication mode the better, so synchronouscommunication tools such as chat, instant messaging and the telephone can be excellent tools and should be encouraged as appropriate.
+When learners are communicating within their teams, the faster the communication mode the better, so synchronous communication tools such as chat, texting and the telephone can be excellent tools and should be encouraged as appropriate.

-Synchronous tools are particularly useful in the early stages of a project when groups need to reach consensus as quickly as possible about project content and tasks.
-Low-tech conference calls sometimes can be the very best tool for group formation and task negotiations.
-Some new tools that support synchronous group meetings online are also being evaluated.
-Some of these tools are free; others are quite expensive, so best to stay tuned and watch these developments.
+Synchronous tools are particularly useful in the early stages of a project when groups need to reach consensus quickly about project content and tasks.
+Low-tech conference calls sometimes can be the very best tool for group formation and task negotiations.s

-Asynchronous tools such as the discussion team areas within Blackboard, wikis and blogs are useful tools for communication, for sharing progress and for sharing resources, and for collaborative writing and reviews, etc.
+Asynchronous tools such as the discussion forum, wikis and blogs are useful tools for communication, for sharing progress and for sharing resources, and for collaborative writing and reviews, etc.